Becoming Madame Mao: Plot summary

 In Mao's final months, Madame Mao is desperate for him to name her as his successor or at the very least to give a definitive statement that she represents him.
 She desperately wants his power after his death but if that's not possible at the very least she needs protection from all the party members who are ready to attack her.
 She sends investigators to extract forced confessions from her enemies and becomes increasingly paranoid and power-obsessed herself.
 She forms a power circle called the Gang of Four with herself as the leader, Zhang Chunqiao (whom she found in Shanghai and gave much power to), Wang Hongwen (whom she found as a student and Mao promoted to Vice Chairman of the Communist party) and another disciple, Yao Wenyuan.

 In September 1976, Mao dies at the age of 83.
 When Mao's will is eventually found, he has named Hua Guofeng, a provincial governor from his home province, as his successor.
 Madame Mao had quickly sensed that her enemies would triumph—at Mao's funeral she was barely acknowledged.
 A few weeks after Mao's death she is arrested.

 Madame Mao remains in prison from 1976 to 1991.
 Her daughter, Li Na, picks up what Madame Mao disliked and dropped what her mother liked or wanted her to do.
 Madame Mao has "saved enough handkerchiefs and socks to make a rope."
 She commits suicide by hanging herself on May 14, 1991.
 She was on Death Row the whole time, although she was not executed since her captors would have preferred to extract a confession of repentance from her.

+Sheryl WuDunn of The New York Times stated that the earlier parts of the novel are "seems mostly embroidered history" instead of being completely made up, and that later events focus on Jiang Ching and have less focus on outside events like the Great Leap Forward.

+Reception

+According to WuDunn the writing is "simple, searing, poetic and also at times overdramatic".

+Publishers Weekly stated that it is a "spellbinding", "highly dramatic, psychologically penetrating and provocative narrative" that is "foremost a character study" of Jiang Ching.
+According to PW, the vignettes were "effective" in telling the story.

+Kirkus Reviews stated that the novel, despite the author's skill in creating "A remarkable act of historical imagination", "never truly captures Jiang Ching’s character."